particle-iot/docs/src/content/reference/device-os/connection-management.md

 {{since when="5.6.0"}}

 In Device OS 5.6.0 and later you can choose which interface to connect to.
-Normally you should use [automatic connection management](/reference/device-os/connection-management/), but in special cases you can force a specific interface to be used:
+Normally you should use [automatic connection management](/reference/device-os/connection-management/), but in special cases you can force a specific interface to be used.

+{{box op="start" cssClass="boxed warningBox"}}
+Specifying an interface with `Particle.connect()` will only connect to that interface with no fallback to other interfaces, and is not recommended in most cases.
+{{box op="end"}}

 ```cpp
 // PROTOTYPE